tjercus/WRKT-0410/README.md

 ## TODOS

 ### App
+- Use Immutable.Record for all datatypes (Training, Segment, Total ...)
 - Create a script that lists all eventbus subscriptions and emits per source file
 - Move propTypes to static class property above constructor
 - Progressive web application support